Arifester/Datasets/README.md

 # Datasets
-This repository contains datasets for college assignments.
+This repository contains datasets for my college assignments.